 Make homemade Oat Milk in minutes with just 2 ingredients.
-This easy oat milk recipe is super quick and very budget friendly!
+This easy oat milk is super quick, and very budget-friendly, and after years of perfecting my method, it is not slimy!

-Two words : Oat Milk.
-One of my favourite plant-based milks.
-And this homemade oat milk recipe is a game-changer.
+Two words: Oat Milk.
+One of my favorite plant-based milks and this homemade oat milk recipe is a game-changer.

 This is a recipe that was originally published in 2018.
-Since then I've gradually changed the way I make my oat milk and this is the new and improved version.
-It's quicker, easier and it's not slimy!
-(If you've made your own oat milk before you'll know this can be an issue).
+Since then I've made it thousands of times and gradually changed and refined how I do it.
+This oat milk recipe is my new and improved version.
+It's quicker and easier than the original, and it's not slimy at all!

 Ingredients

-For this oat milk recipe I recommend using old fashioned or rolled oats.
-Steel cut oats, quick or instant oats don't work as well.
+I recommend using old-fashioned or rolled oats.
+Steel-cut oats, quick, or instant oats don't work as well.

-- 1 or 2 tablespoons of maple syrup or agave for sweetness
+- 1 or 2 tablespoons of maple syrup or agave for sweetness.
+Don't use dates to sweeten this recipe.
+If you're wondering why see the FAQs.

 Making oat milk is such an easy process and as long as you have some rolled oats in the pantry, you are minutes away from a fresh batch.
 Be sure to follow my instructions though.
 They include several steps that ensure your oat milk remains slime-free.